raizen74/Recommender-systems/README.md

 - Content based, a Naive Bayes spam filter is also implemented.

-- Colaborative filtering, item-item and user-user.
+- Collaborative filtering, item-item and user-user.

-- Colaborative filtering using the surprise library.
+- Collaborative filtering using the surprise library.